SoftwareAG/c8y-docs/content/web/tutorials-bundle/implementing-internationalization.md

 All subscriptions must be unsubscribed in order to prevent memory leaks.
 This can be avoided by using Angular's `async` pipe on observables instead.
 {{< /c8y-admon-important >}}

-#### Extracting strings for translation using the locale-extract tool {#extracting-strings-for-translation-using-the-localeextract-tool}
+#### Extracting strings for translation using the locale-extract tool {#extracting-strings-for-translation-using-the-locale-extract-tool}

 You can use the `c8ycli locale-extract` command to extract strings from: